griffithlab/VAtools/README.md

 A tool to create a tab-delimited (TSV) file of variants in a VCF and their VEP annotations.

+**ref-transcript-mistmatch-reporter**

+A tool to identify variants in a VCF where the reference genome used to align and call variants doesn't match the Ensembl reference transcript used by VEP for variant consequence annotations.

 **transform-split-values**

 A tool that extracts and manipulates values from existing sample fields and outputs the results to a TSV file.